jonnonz1/nz-statute-book/acts/public/1908/river-boards-act-1908.md

 Nothing in this Act shall prejudice or affect any power or authority vested in Her Majesty, or in the Governor-General, or in any other person on behalf of Her Majesty, or the Governor-General, or any local authority, under any Act authorising the erection, construction, or maintenance of any such public works.

 ### 86 Board not to construct works on tidal waters without consent of Governor-General
-(1) Nothing in this Act shall authorise any River Board to commence or construct any river works or place any pile or other structure in, on, over, through, or across tidal lands or tidal water without complying with the Resource Management Act 1991.
+(1) Nothing in this Act shall authorise any River Board to commence or construct any river works or place any pile or other structure in, on, over, through, or across tidal lands or tidal water without complying with the Natural and Built Environment Act 2023.
 (2) The provisions of sections 176 to 182 of the Harbours Act 1950 shall apply to all applications for sanction to do works and to all works that may be executed under this Act.

 **Rates**